Thinking of solo travel but not sure where to start? START HERE!

 Eating out all the time can be expensive in many European countries, but a trip to Europe does require some serious food sampling.
 If you're on a budget, consider going out for lunches.
 Many cities have lunch specials so you can seek those out - even top-rated restaurants may have them so if you want to eat great food at great prices, perhaps save some of your picnics for the evening.

 Speaking of restaurants, beware of multilingual menus.
-There are plenty of good restaurants who translate their menus, but usually, when you see a huge menu with everything but the kitchen sink in six languages, you can be pretty sure it will be mediocre.
-The owners don't expect you to return - you're only a tourist, after all.
+There are plenty of good restaurants that translate their menus, but usually, when you see a huge menu with everything but the kitchen sink in six languages, you can be pretty sure it will be mediocre.
+The owners don’t expect you to return – you’re only a tourist, after all.
 Food and service reflect that.

 Apart from Scandinavia, the UK and the northernmost parts of Europe, summer is my least favorite season.
-There are crowds, prices are sky high, hotels and restaurants are full, the weather is hot, and... this is the worst for me, but cities empty out of local people.
-A big part of travel is to interact with local people - so you don't want to visit when they're all left town.
+There are crowds, prices are sky-high, hotels and restaurants are full, the weather is hot, and… this is the worst for me, but cities empty out of local people.
+A big part of travel is to interact with local people – so you don’t want to visit when they’re all left town.

 Before you get on that plane you'll have done a lot of planning, I'll bet.
 If not, here are some suggestions that might help.